.

 You relish the warmth of his breath as he breathes gently on you.
 You never thought you’d feel that gentle breeze or stroke a furry coat again.
 Such scenes are not unusual.
 Calm, gentle and quiet, donkeys give out their own quiet understanding and love in a way that only animals can.

-Donkeys from the Elisabeth Svendsen Trust (EST for short) regularly visit homes, adult learning centres and day care centres, and hospices.
-The EST is affiliated with the Devon-based Donkey Sanctuary.
+Donkeys from the Donkey Sanctuary regularly visit homes, adult learning centres and day care centres, and hospices.
 It is dedicated to providing riding therapy with donkeys to children with special needs and disabilities - but it also does wonderful work with the elderly.

 The Trust has teams of donkeys, based in Sidmouth, Ivybridge, Belfast, Birmingham , Manchester and Leeds .
 Today they are a very busy group, with lots of successful visits and happy smiling faces behind them.
 One lady only puts her make-up on when Alvis is coming to visit.